Ireland Population · Census 2022 · Electoral Divisions

 Ireland's youngest areas — median age

-Areas with the lowest median age — indicating recent family settlement, high birth rates, or student populations.
-Mostly outer suburbs and university towns.
+These areas have the lowest median age.
+They typically reflect recent family settlement, high birth rates, or large student populations — mostly outer suburbs and university towns.

 Electoral DivisionMedian Age